codepath/android_guides/Drawables.md

  * [Vector Asset Studio](http://developer.android.com/tools/help/vector-asset-studio.html) is a utility included in Android Studio (shown above) for converting SVG assets into vector drawables.
  * [SVG2Android Online Utility](http://inloop.github.io/svg2android/) converts SVG into vectors right in your browser.
  * [Command-line SVG Converter](https://github.com/a-student/SvgToVectorDrawableConverter) can batch convert SVGs to vectors.
+ * [Vectorizer](https://www.vectorizer.io) - Transform a PNG image into an SVG to be converted to a vector drawable.

 You can refer to [this VectorDrawables guide for more details](http://developer.android.com/training/material/drawables.html#VectorDrawables).